hiweller/hannahiweller/content/authors/admin/_index.md

 ---
-bio: I'm a graduate student studying parental care in fishes and color in beetles.
+bio: I'm a postdoc in the Integrative Evolutionary Biology group at the University of Helsinki studying the evolution of fish color.
 education:
   courses:
   - course: PhD in Ecology and Evolutionary Biology
     institution: Brown University
-    year: 2023 (expected)
+    year: 2023
   - course: MSc in Ecology and Evolutionary Biology
     institution: Brown University
     year: 2019